Beauty World food gems

 Image credit: @letsgochow

 Found within Beauty World Food Centre is Top 1 Home Made Noodles.
 Although this stall has existed for a very long time, its standards never once dropped.
-Their Ban Mian Soup ($3) is always served piping hot, and comes with a generous amount of meatballs and braised mushrooms.
-With an additional $0.50, you can opt to get the dry version—noodles tossed in dark soya sauce.
+Their Ban Mian Soup ($4) is always served piping hot, and comes with a generous amount of meatballs and braised mushrooms.
+You can also opt to get the dry version ($4)—noodles tossed in dark soya sauce.
 If you are one who loves a fiery kick in your food, feel free to request for their spicy chilli to be added into your dry ban mian.

 Address: 144 Upper Bukit Timah Road, #04-44, Beauty World Centre, Singapore 588177